Back to Resources

 What data foundation do I need before implementing AI dayparting?

 Gather at least 30-60 days of stable performance data, particularly for new products or campaigns.
 Insufficient data leads to poor optimization decisions.
 Established campaigns with longer histories typically achieve faster, more accurate optimization.
+Your data foundation should include consistent ad spend during the baseline period (don’t start/stop campaigns), at least 100 clicks per campaign for statistical significance, conversion data showing which hours/days perform best, and search term reports identifying what’s working.
+Products without this foundation should continue gathering data before activating AI optimization.

 Can AI handle seasonal advertising fluctuations?

 AI systems excel at managing seasonal variations because they process multiple data streams simultaneously, including historical seasonal patterns, current market conditions, and competitive activity.
 This makes them more responsive than manual seasonal adjustments.
+AI can detect early signals of seasonal shifts (like increasing search volume for “Halloween costumes” in September) and adjust bids proactively rather than reactively.
+They also handle micro-seasons that humans might miss, like slight upticks in coffee maker sales during cold snaps or fitness equipment surges during “second chance January” in mid-February.

 What advantages do third-party AI tools offer over native platform features?